How are my trials perfecting me?

 If you and I miss what God is trying to do in our trials today,

 what kind of trial will He have to send next?

 “Consider what He is saying and let Him give you understanding in everything,” (2Ti 2:7).

 As we close for the day remember, take a minute to journal your encounter with God.

-Let’s Pray.
 OH HEAVENLY FATHER, we thank you for Your precious Word.
 Thank you that it is a sure Word.
 I ask Father, that You help each of us wrap our head and hearts around what we are to know and do in the midst of our trials that test our faith.
-May you cement these truths down deep in our heart.
-Bring them to our remembrance everyday as we encounter various trials, and let You conform us to the image of Christ.
+May you cement these truths down deep in our hearts.
+Bring them to our remembrance everyday as we encounter various trials, and help us let You conform us to the image of Christ.
 You are maturing each one of us Your way.
-So Father, may we stop fighting and resisting You.
-Stop grumbling and complaining.
-Stop feeling sorry for ourselves.
-Stop demanding what we want.
+So Father, may we stop fighting and resisting You; stop grumbling and complaining; stop feeling sorry for ourselves; and stop demanding what we want.
 Oh Father, may we relax and trust You!
 May we have an attitude adjustment and obediently consider it all joy.
 Knowing that You know exactly what You are doing.
 May we obey You and let go.
 May we begin this day to cling to You and let You work, knowing that after we have suffered, You will strengthen and establish us.
 May we remember it is for our good and Your glory.
-May we glorify You, and You, sweet Jesus, our Savior and Lord, in whose name we pray and ask these things.
+May we glorify You Father, and You, sweet Jesus, our Savior and Lord, in whose name we pray and ask these things.
 Amen!

 I can’t wait to meet with you tomorrow to bring this all together.
 You will be blessed!

-Need the YDT App?
-Go to www.youdiscovertruth.com and subscribe.
+Need the GODcha Bible Guide?
+Go to http://www.GODcha.org and subscribe.